 Such a quick and easy hat to crochet!
 You can wear it with the brim turned up or turned down.
 I added four rounds to the brim in the end.
 However, it did look good with just three rounds.
 Try playing around with different rounds to see which you prefer.
 This sort of hat is very forgiving (I am a big fan of forgiving crochet, it hides a multitude of sins!).

 OK, I think that’s it for now.
 I will let the photographs below do the talking.
-But before you scroll on, if you enjoyed this fabulous pattern, please support my crochet work bybuying me a Ko-fi or, join the Patreon community.
-You would be very welcome!
-Thanks ever so much! x
+But before you scroll on, if you enjoyed this fabulous pattern, please support my crochet work bybuying me a Ko-fi or, check out my Free Patterns page.
+Cheers x

 Don’t forget to share your makes on Instagram #zeensandroger